 Do we need any special documentation to take our dog and cat to Mexico?

 Yes.
-According to the Mexican Consulate, in order to cross over the border into Mexico with pet dogs or cats (and to make sure they return home safely with you!) you will need to carry two main documents throughout your journey:
+According to SAGARPA, an acronym for the Mexican government's Secretaría de Agricultura, Ganadería, Desarrollo Rural, Pesca y Alimentación, and the USDA, in order to cross over the border into Mexico with pet dogs or cats you will need to carry:

-- An International Certificate of Good Health (Form 77-043) issued by a licensed veterinarian (signature must be approved by the State Veterinarian) who has examined your pet and...
+- An Accredited Veterinarian Certificate issued by a licensed veterinarian who has examined your pet no greater than 10 days prior to travel.

-- Proof of vaccination against rabies and distemper, administered at least 15 days before your pet enters Mexico.
+- Proof of vaccination against rabies and distemper, administered at least 15 days before your pet enters Mexico, along with expiration date.

-Is there any information should be included on the International Certificate that my vet writes for our pet?
+Is there any information that should be included on the Accredited Certificate that my vet writes for our pet?

 First, be sure that the actual dates of vaccination appear on the health certificate.
 According to the USDA, your certificate for each pet must...